-Fayt’s intricate tales speak as much of her of her Hungarian lineage as they do of her fascination with the natural world around her.
-Through her signature process of etching in clay, the shadows of birds and rabbits come alive to play in forests of intricately rendered botanical specimens, exotic sea creatures lurk below antique sailing vessels, primitive marking allude to atomic structures and everyday objects blur the lines between form and function.
+Through her signature process of etching in clay, the shadows of birds and rabbits come alive to play in forests of intricately rendered botanical specimens, exotic sea creatures lurking below antique sailing vessels, primitive markings that allude to atomic structures and everyday objects that blur the lines between form and function.

-Fayt’s work can be found in myriad of public and private art collections both in the United States and abroad.
-She has been featured on the cover of Ceramics Monthly as well as in numerous Japanese, Australian and American Publications, such as Zakka, Lee, Mademoiselle (Japan), The Journal of Australian Ceramics, American Craft, Sunset Magazine, San Francisco 7x7, "Encore!
+Diana’s work can be found in both public and private art collections in the United States and abroad.
+She has been featured on the cover of Ceramics Monthly as well as in numerous Japanese, Australian and American Publications, such as Zakka, Lee, Mademoiselle (Japan), The Journal of Australian Ceramics, American Craft, Sunset Magazine, San Francisco 7×7, “Encore!
 The New Artisans, Part Two” (Thames and Hudson publications) and “Crafting a Meaningful Home” (STC craft publications).

-When she is not working in her studio, she can be found teaching technique and inspiring creativity in workshops around the world at destinations such as, Clay Push Festival, Australia, Santa Fe Clay, Arrowmont School of Crafts and Metchosin School of the Arts and via her self-created online e-course, The Clayer.
-A graduate of the California College of the Arts (formerly California College of Arts and Crafts), she currently lives and works in the Sierra Nevada, Foothills of California with a sweet pooch named Louie and an ever growing collection of fine art and found ephemera.
+When she is not working in her studio, Diana can be found teaching technique and inspiring creativity in workshops around the world at destinations such as, Clay Push Festival, Australia, Santa Fe Clay, Arrowmont School of Crafts and Metchosin School of the Arts and via her self-created online e-courses, The Clayer.
+A graduate of the California College of the Arts (formerly California College of Arts and Crafts), she currently lives and works in Portland, Oregon with her partner and sweet pooch named Louie.